cdpaiva/Fullstack-Open-Helsinki-2022/part1/README.md

 > `useState` is a Hook that lets you add React state to function components.
 `useState` receives the initial state as an argument and returns a pair of values: the current state and a function that updates the state.

 Next topic is event handling.
-To handle events, we can set the value of _onClick_ attribute to be a reference to a function.
+To handle events, we can set the value of a listener, for example _onClick_ attribute to be a reference to a function.
 This function is defined inside our component and will be executed once that event is triggered.
-This is the same behavior we see and Vue, there is a difference is syntax, since in JSX we pass a function, rather than a string in the `<template>` of a Vue component.
+React will provide a synthetic event This is the same behavior we see and Vue, there is a difference is syntax, since in JSX we pass a function, rather than a string in the `<template>` of a Vue component.
 It is important to understand that event handlers are functions, not function calls.
 If they were function calls that modified the state, each call would re-render the application and result in an infinite loop / overflow.
 The state is passed to child components as custom attributes inside the component's tag.
 Again, just like Vue.